nickbrandt/GitLab/doc/user/project/description_templates.md

 Create a new Markdown (`.md`) file inside the `.gitlab/issue_templates/` directory in your repository.
 Commit and push to your default branch.

 To create a Markdown file:

- 1. Click on the`+` button next to `master` and select "New file"
+ 1. Click the `+` button next to `master` and click **New file**.
- 1. Add the name of your issue template to the `File name` box by `master`.
-Make sure words are separated by underscores and that you include `.md` at the end (e.g. "feature_request.md").
+ 1. Add the name of your issue template to the **File name** text field next to `master`.
+    Make sure words are separated with underscores and that your file has the `.md` extension, for example `feature_request.md`.
- 3. Commit and push to your default branch.
+ 1. Commit and push to your default branch.

-If you do not have a `.gitlab/issue_templates/` directory in your repo, you'll needd to create one.
+If you don't have a `.gitlab/issue_templates` directory in your repository, you'll need to create it.

-To create the `.gitlab/issue_templates/` directory:
+To create the `.gitlab/issue_templates` directory:

- 1. Click on the`+` button next to `master` and select "New directory"
+ 1. Click the `+` button next to `master` and select **New directory**.
- 1. Name this new directory .gitlab and commit to your default branch.
+ 1. Name this new directory `.gitlab` and commit to your default branch.
- 1. Click on the`+` button next to `master` again and select "New directory".
-This time, name your directory `issue_templates` and commit to your default branch.
-Make sure that it's spelled exactly like that with underscores.
+ 1. Click the `+` button next to `master` again and select **New directory**.This time, n
+ 1. Name your directory `issue_templates` and commit to your default branch.

-You can check to make sure your this all worked by creating a new issue and seeing if you can "Choose a template".
+To check if this has worked correctly, [create a new issue](./issues/managing_issues.md#create-a-new-issue) and see if you can choose a description template.

 ## Creating merge request templates